Four non-Jadeveon Clowney questions facing Seahawks as free agency nears

 Will Jarran Reed return?

-Aside from Clowney, Reed is probably the next most-highly regarded Seattle defensive player hitting free agency.
+Aside from Clowney, Reed is probably the highest-regarded Seattle defensive player hitting free agency.

-But Reed’s value, generally viewed as being around $10 million a year but with lots of differing thoughts on how long a deal should be and how big of a guarantee, may be somewhat in the eye of the beholder.
+But Reed’s value — generally viewed as being around $10 million a year but with varying opinions on deal length and guaranteed money — may be in the eye of the beholder.

-Do you pay Reed based on the 10.5 sacks he had in 2018?
-Or on the combined five he has in his other three seasons since being drafted by Seattle in the second round out of Alabama in 2016?
-Or do you sort of split the difference, realizing that the 10.5-sack season was almost always going to be something of an outlier for a tackle?
+Do you pay Reed based on the 10½ sacks he had in 2018?
+Or on the combined five he had in his other three seasons since Seattle drafted him in the second round out of Alabama in 2016?
+Or do you split the difference, realizing the 10½-sack season was an outlier for a tackle?

 Carroll and Schneider offered no real specifics about any free agents this week.
-But Carroll defended Reed’s 2019 season, when he had just two sacks, noting that he had been suspended for the first six games by the NFL in relation to a domestic violence incident in 2017, and indicating the team would like to keep him around.
+But Carroll noted that Reed’s 2019 season, when he had just two sacks, began with a six-game suspension by the NFL in relation to a domestic violence incident in 2017.
+Carroll also indicated the team would like to keep him around.

-“I’m not going that way, at all,’’ Carroll said, when asked if he thought the 2018 season was, indeed, an outlier.
-“When you go back and watch his film that we’ve been through, his stuff already, and watch all the attempts at making sacks and the opportunities that were there, right in front of him, you know, he had six, probably five or six plays were he could have made a clean sack and it got away from him for one reason or another, that changes everything.
-He missed six games, he could have had five or six sacks anyway, easily.
+“I’m not going that way, at all,” Carroll said, when asked if he thought the 2018 season was, indeed, an outlier.
+“When you go back and watch his film that we’ve been through, his stuff already, and watch all the attempts at making sacks and the opportunities that were there, right in front of him, you know, he had six, probably five or six plays were he could have made a clean sack and it got away from him for one reason or another.
+That changes everything.

+“He missed six games; he could have had five or six sacks anyway, easily.
 So I do think that he’ll benefit as we pick up our pressure on the outside; I thought our outside guys could have done more so.
 He’ll benefit from that.
 We’d love to have him back with us, and all that, with the expectation that that year is within his reach.”

 And will Quinton Jefferson be back?

-Jefferson is easy to overlook with all of the the discussion about Clowney and Reed.
-But he is coming off his best season, one in which he was as consistent as any Seattle defensive lineman, playing 589 snaps (second-most among Seattle linemen other than Clowney’s 605).
+Jefferson is easy to overlook with all of the discussion about Clowney and Reed.
+But he is coming off his best season, when he was as consistent as any Seattle defensive lineman, playing 589 snaps (second-most among Seattle linemen, behind Clowney’s 605).

-And at age 26, he’ll be looking for the biggest payday of his career after making just over $2 million last season.
+At 26, Jefferson will be looking for the biggest payday of his career after making just over $2 million last season.
 Spotrac.com recently assessed Jefferson of having a market value of just over $5 million a year.

 As he did with Reed, Carroll suggested strongly that the team hopes to bring Jefferson back.

-“He had a very, very good year,’’ Carroll said.
+“He had a very, very good year,” Carroll said.
 “I think coming in we didn’t know that he would make another jump (in production).
 But he did make a jump forward understanding the game, being flexible enough to play different spots.
-Play-making.
+Playmaking.
 Knocking balls down in crucial situations.
 Making short-yardage tackles and plays, as well as causing some problems in pass rush.
 We thought he did a really good job last year.”

-Will the Seahawks look to make a change at right cornerback?
+Will the Seahawks make a change at right cornerback?

-Seattle got solid play last season out of left cornerback Shaquill Griffin, who played in the Pro Bowl for the first time in his third NFL season.
+Seattle got solid play last season out of left cornerback Shaquill Griffin, who played in the Pro Bowl for the first time in his three NFL seasons.

-But right cornerback Tre Flowers was the target of much scrutiny for his play at the end of the season, particularly in giving up a few critical receptions in the playoff loss to the Packers after drawing two pass interference penalties the previous week in the wild card win against the Eagles.
+But right cornerback Tre Flowers was the target of much scrutiny for his play at the end of the season, particularly for giving up a few critical receptions in the playoff loss to the Packers and drawing two pass interference penalties the previous week in the wild-card win against the Eagles.

 Flowers, though, also led the Seahawks with three interceptions in what was his second season playing the position after making the switch from the safety spot that he played at Oklahoma State.